-The most difficult phase of this program is to convince a designated organization to offer you a letter of support.
+The most challenging phase of this program is to convince a designated organization to offer you a letter of support.
 You need to work on your business plan and try to perfect it.
 Then approach any of the designated organizations and try to receive their support.
 Visit the following article for a list of designated organizations.

 If an organization approves your idea and supports you, then you may not add new partners to the business, so make up your mind before approaching a designated organization.

-An acceptable business needs to meet the following.
+A good business needs to meet the following.

-- The business idea must receive a letter of support from a designated organization
+- The business idea must receive a letter of support from a designated organization.

-- Each immigration applicant needs to own at least 10% of the voting shares of the business
+- Each immigration applicant needs to own at least 10% of the voting shares of the business.

-- The applicant’s role must be integral to the management and day to day operations of the business
+- The applicant’s role must be integral to the management and day-to-day operations of the business.

-- You need to incorporate the business in Canada
+- You need to incorporate the business in Canada.